Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Statistical relations Between Drifting Rate and Other Physical Quantities

-The analyses above indicate that there are statistically significant differences in the consecutive time intervals between upward and downward drifting burst-clusters.
+The analyses above indicate a statistically significant difference ($p < 0.05$) in the combined (consecutive and intermittent) time intervals between upward and downward drifting burst-clusters.
 Since the intermittent upward and downward drifting burst-clusters come from the same distribution and significant differences were observed in the combined data of both intermittent and consecutive intervals, it suggests that the mechanisms driving consecutive upward and downward drifting burst-clusters are different.
 Specifically, upward drifting burst-clusters exhibit a much longer mean interval, which suggests distinct physical processes or factors governing these burst-clusters compared to downward drifting burst-clusters.
 Further investigation is necessary to better understand the nature of these processes and their impact on drifting behavior.